erico009/gameball/README.md

 ### Combos

-Combos are used to implement the mouse keys, left click is "j" and "k", right click is "k" and "l", middle mouse button is "j" and "l"
+Combos are used to implement the mouse keys, left click is "j" and "k", right click is "k" and "l", middle mouse button is "j" and "l".

 ### Joystick